mikitor/node-assignment/README.md

 ## Available routes

-By default the response in English, however, if the request contains `Accept-Language`, English, German, and Chinese are supported languages
+By default, the response is in English; however, if the request contains the `Accept-Language` header, English, German, and Chinese are supported languages.

 ### Sports routes